 Not sure if acupuncture is for you?
 San Diego licensed acupuncturist, Dr. Devon Vernetti, DAOM, debunks 5 common misconceptions about acupuncture treatments.
+Read now or bookmark for later.

 While the use of acupuncture is growing increasingly in the United States, there are still several myths that keep people from seeking treatment.
 As acupuncturists, it is our job to educate the public by encouraging an open and honest conversation about our medicine and how it can help you.
 Here are the top 5 misconceptions I hear about acupuncture: